tohenk/node-identity-authenticator/README.md

 #### Building for 32-bit Windows Platform

 ```
-npm run build:win32
+npm run build:dplib:win32
-npm run package:win32
+npm run build:opencv:win32
 ```

-The package then can be found in the `dist/Digital Persona Fingerprint Bridge-win32-ia32` directory along with its executable `Digital Persona Fingerprint Bridge.exe`.

 #### Building for 64-bit Windows Platform

 ```
-npm run build:win64
+npm run build:dplib:win64
-npm run package:win64
+npm run build:opencv:win64
 ```

-The package then can be found in the `dist/Digital Persona Fingerprint Bridge-win32-x64` directory along with its executable `Digital Persona Fingerprint Bridge.exe`.

-### Running FP BRIDGE

-Directly execute `Digital Persona Fingerprint Bridge.exe` from distribution package or issue `npm start` if using source or when developing.
-When using `npm start` make sure to build the binding correctly according to the running operating system, either issue `npm run build:win32` or `npm run build:win64`.

-### Running FP SERVER
+### Running ID SERVER

-The FP SERVER can be deployed in stand alone mode, which it directly identifies fingerprint using the SDK.
-The other option is to act as proxy which queries another stand alone FP SERVER located anywhere.
+The ID SERVER can be deployed in stand alone mode, which it directly identifies fingerprint using the SDK or faces using OpenCV.
+The other option is to act as proxy which queries another stand alone ID SERVER located anywhere.

-FP SERVER configurations is mainly located in the `package.json` under the scripts section.
+ID SERVER configurations is mainly located in the `package.json` under the scripts section.
 Also there is `proxy.json` configuration for proxy mode.

 #### Running as stand alone server on port 7978

 ```
-npm run fpserver
+npm run idserver
 ```

 #### Running as proxy server on port 7978